 1- How much “black” is your diarrhea?

-So, the first thing to make sure of the color of your diarrhea before you dive into the causes below.
+So, the first thing to ensure is the color of your diarrhea before diving into the causes below.

-“Dark brown” or “dark green” stools are different from the black stools.
-So, notice the stool under sufficient light to make sure it is true black.
+“Dark brown” or “dark green” stools are different from black stools.
+So, notice the stool under sufficient light to ensure it is true black.

 2- What is the amount of black diarrhea?